lingminhao/Block-structured-random-matrices/README.md

-This a my thesis project at International Centre for Theoretical Physics (ICTP) Italy
+This a project I had done during my visit at International Centre for Theoretical Physics (ICTP), Trieste, Italy.

 # Block-structured-random-matrices